mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print(f'We are currently connected to the database "{postgres.database_name}".')
     We are now connected with the database "pyhelpers_tutorial_alt".

-To connect again to "*pyhelpers_tutorial*", we can use the method :py:meth:`~pyhelpers.dbms.PostgreSQL.connect_database`:
+To connect again to "*pyhelpers_tutorial*", we can use the method :meth:`~pyhelpers.dbms.PostgreSQL.connect_database`:

 .. code-block:: python